Nausea and vomiting go hand in hand. You can’t have nausea without feeling like you’re about to vomit; and you can’t vomit without feeling nauseated.

 Plus, Dronabinol can also cause nausea and vomiting, which is frustrating when you think about it because you’re using Dronabinol to control nausea and vomiting in the first place.

 And using THC alone to control nausea and vomiting would seem to be counter-productive because of its psychoactive effects.

-Lab synthesized, single molecule CBD, while it can also control nausea and vomiting, only does so within a limited dose range[x] as shown in a study.
-Keep in mind this only goes for single molecule CBD; CBD as part of a full plant extract has a far greater therapeutic window.
+Lab synthesized, single molecule CBD, while it can also control nausea and vomiting, only does so within a limited dose range.
+Keep in mind this only goes for single molecule CBD; CBD as part of a full plant extract is thought to have a greater therapeutic window.

 Still then what’s the best way to use cannabinoids to control nausea and vomiting?

 It would seem that the best way to control these symptoms is to use equal parts of both THC and CBD with the two cannabinoids working synergistically to control nausea and vomiting.

 If an equal ratio of THC to CBD results in discomfort from the psychoactivity of the THC, you can try a remedy which contains THC but slightly less THC than CBD.
 One of CBD’s properties is that it can reduce some of the psychoactivity users experience with THC.
 Again, this all depends on whether or not the psychoactivity of THC is problematic for you.
 It may not be but only you know for yourself.

 The ideal medicine to use would not be a lab synthesized THC or CBD product but rather a full plant extract which contained both THC and CBD as well as other beneficial components of the cannabis plant.
 This way the patient will get the most entourage effect.